Generating the Fukaya categories of Hamiltonian G-manifolds: Quilted Floer theory

 where $r$ is the coordinate on $[1,\infty)$.
 The wrapped Fukaya category of $W$ is an $A_\infty$-category whose objects are exact, Maslov zero, Lagrangian submanifolds, equipped with orientations, grading, relative spin structures and functions $f_L$ such that $\theta|_L=df_L$.
 Additionally, and importantly, we require that outside a compact set, $\theta|_L=0$.
 This constrains the behaviour of $L$ at infinity: it must have the form $[R,\infty)\times \Lambda$ for some Legendrian submanifold $\Lambda\subset\partial W^{in}$.

-We will work with the model for the wrapped Fukaya category explained in \cite{AbouzaidGenerationCriterion}.
+We will work with the model for the wrapped Fukaya category explained in \cite{AbouzaidGenerationCriterion} (an alternative model appears in \cite{AbouzaidSeidel}, which is known to agree with the model in \cite{AbouzaidGenerationCriterion}).
 Consider the class of Hamiltonian functions $\mathcal{H}(W)$ which agree with $r^2$ outside a compact set.
 Given two Lagrangians $L_1,L_2$ and a Hamiltonian $H\in\mathcal{H}(W)$, an $X_H$-chord is an integral curve $x$ of the Hamiltonian vector field $X_H$ with $x(0)\in L_1$ and $x(1)\in L_2$.
 Define $\CW(L_1,L_2,H;\kk)$ to be the $\kk$-vector space generated by the chords.
 The $A_\infty$-operations are defined using moduli spaces of solutions to Floer's equation in a standard way.
 There is a subtlety: for example, the natural composition is $\CW(L_2,L_3,H;\kk)\otimes \CW(L_1,L_2,H;\kk)\to \CW(L_1,L_3,2H;\kk)$; to define an $A_\infty$-structure on $\CW(\cdot,\cdot,H;\kk)$ itself requires a careful choice of Hamiltonian perturbations depending on the domain and the use of the Liouville flow to ``rescale'' from $kH$ to $H$ (see \cite{AbouzaidGenerationCriterion}).

 We now fix: \begin{itemize} \item a Liouville manifold $(W,\theta)$ with $2c_1(W)=0$; \item a simply-connected, compact, monotone symplectic manifold $Z$ with monotonicity constant $\tau$; and \item a compact, $\tau$-monotone Lagrangian brane $C\subset W^-\times Z$. \end{itemize} We define $\fF_C(Z;\kk)$, an extended category of generalised Lagrangians in $Z$ having a very special form: